-When configuring a Send Features to a Stream Service Output Connector, it is recommended you use the ArcGIS Server or Portal for ArcGIS connection registered as the Default in GeoEvent Server.
+When configuring a Send Features to a Stream Service Output Connector, it is recommended that you use the ArcGIS Server or Portal for ArcGIS connection registered as the default in GeoEvent Server.

 A Send Features to a Stream Service Output Connector configured and running as part of a GeoEvent Server instance must be incorporated into a GeoEvent Service configured and running on that same GeoEvent Server.

 Stream services in the ArcGIS REST Services Directory

 Stream services are listed in the ArcGIS REST Services Directory like any other ArcGIS Server service.
 Review a stream service's properties as well as use controls to broadcast event data and subscribe to receive event data from a stream service.

 - Clicking Broadcast will open a web page from which you can provide an Esri Feature JSON representation of one or more features and send the features to clients connected to a stream service.

 - Clicking Subscribe will open a web page from which you can connect to a stream service to see any features being streamed.
 If you have a high-volume stream of data, the form on this page can quickly become overloaded; use this page for short periods of time only to confirm that clients subscribing to a stream service are receiving data.